 Replacing your bushes.

-Anti-roll bar bushes are the most common that need replacing, as the anti-roll bars are constantly twisting.
-Most DIY mechanics should be up to the task of replacing these, though of course the complexity of getting to the bushes can differ from model to model and there can be several different bushes on the anti-roll bar.
+Anti-roll bar bushes are the most commonly replaced bushes as the anti-roll bars are constantly twisting.
+Most DIY mechanics should be up to the task of replacing these.
+The complexity of getting the bushes can differ from model to model and there can be several different bushes on the anti-roll bar.
 The easiest to replace are those between the anti-roll bar and the car itself, often referred to as 'D' bushes (as they are shaped like the letter D).
 It's usually a case of removing two bolts, prying off a U-shaped clamp around the bush and then forcing it off the anti-roll bar.
 These bushes are usually split so you can remove them without taking the whole anti-roll bar off the car.
 Many anti-roll bars also feature vertical links (called 'drop links') to the suspension.
 It's not unusual to have to replace these rather than the bushes at the joints and it's not a difficult task.
 It should not be necessary to remove the wheels or the anti-roll bar itself.
 Just keep a close eye on how it all comes apart so you know how to put it back together.

 It's a good idea to have someone inspect the suspension bushes regularly.
-Ask your mechanic to do this at service time and before you invest in new tyres or even tracking.
+Ask your mechanic to do this at service time and before you invest in new tyres or tracking.
 Worn or damaged bushes are not always obvious, but they make a huge difference to how a car drives and can wear out a brand new tyre in no time at all.

 At MicksGarage we stock a huge range of suspension bushes for thousands of different makes and models of car and light commercial - both modern and classic.
 Click here to browse